 The KIJHL said in order to provide an equitable travel schedule and maximize the number of potential opponents, the season will be split into two phases for clubs participating in four-team cohorts and three phases for those clubs in three-team cohorts.

 Phase 1 will begin on Friday, November 13th and run for a total of six weeks, concluding Saturday, December 19th.
-All teams will play a total of 12 games during Phase 1, which will see cohorts comprised of the following teams:
+All teams will play a total of 12 games during Phase 1.

 The KIJHL said, Phase 2 begins following a 14-day Christmas break on Saturday, January 2nd with teams shifting into different in cohorts.